adomokos/climb_that_mountain/blog/2018/06/haskell-stack-vs-stackage-explained.md

 "_What is Stackage then?_" - It's a set of Haskell tools and libraries tested together in a snapshot making sure that the specified versions work together.<br>
 "_A snapshot?
 What's that?" - An LTS or Nightly release of packages.<br>
 "_Isn't this a lot of work?
 Testing all these libraries together..._" - Oh yes it is, but the good thing is that it's automated for the most part.<br>
-"_How many people are working on this?_" - Maybe 7 or 8.<br>
+"_How many people are working on this?_" - [Eight](https://github.com/commercialhaskell/stackage/blob/master/CURATORS.md), but there are also some devops people at [FP Complete](https://www.fpcomplete.com/) that occasionally help with the server.<br>
-"_How ofter are the libraries tested?_" - Every night there is a release, and every couple of weeks, there is an LTS (long term support) major release.<br>
+"_How often are the libraries tested?_" - There is a nightly snapshot released (almost) every night.
+There is an LTS snapshot minor bump (e.g. lts-11.11 -> lts-11.12) released (almost) every week.
+LTS major releases (e.g. lts-11 -> lts-12) are approximately every 3 to 5 months.<br>
 "_Which one should I use?_" - the LTS snapshot of course.
 Unless you are curious and want to see how a library is changing daily.<br>
 "_But I have GHC installed globally on my computer.
 Is that used?_" - It depends.
 If the LTS snapshot you specify in your project uses a different GHC version than what you have outside of Stack, that LTS specified GHC version will be installed.<br>
 "_Give me an example!_" - Sure.<br>